12 Strange, Yet Beautiful Fruits & Vegetables

 Talk about aliases!
 It's only called Noni in Hawaii.
 Elsewhere, this fruit goes as the great morinda, Indian mulberry, nunaakai (Tamil Nadu, India) , dog dumpling (Barbados), mengkudu (Indonesia and Malaysia), apatot (Philippines), Kumudu (Bali), pace (Java), beach mulberry, and cheese fruit!
 The tree that produces the fruit is actually in the coffee family.

 Technically, dulse is a red alga, but often considered a vegetable, most often found off the coast of Maine.
-I like to eat it as a snack, right out of the bag, or sprinkled on top of my salad.
 In Iceland people eat it with butter!